akornelia/salt-fall19-stars/README.md

 The downside of that is that we loose the compiler checks that would otherwise catch bugs for us.
 To work around that in Javascript, we use linters that check our code - both for style and erroneous code constructs.

-Run `npm run lint` to lint the code.
+Run `npm run lint` to lint the code (there might not be any errors in this branch though!).

 ### Unit Tests
 We practice test driven development (TDD).